 Discussion: Since 1977 the book, The Templeton Foundation Prize for Progress in Religion, published by Christian Journals (Ireland) Ltd., has been on my bookshelves.
 I learned about the Templeton Prize first with the announcement of Mother Teresa (1973).
 When Frère Roger (1974) was announced, I was involved with the artwork of the NYC Taizé community.
 In 1980 I spent time with Frère Roger.
 We sat next to each other just off the high altar within Notre Dame when the pope came to Paris.
-Eight other winners became friends and I once corresponded with eleven others.
+Several winners became friends and I corresponded with many others.

 An important facet of the Templeton philosophy is expressed within that book from 1977: “The Templeton Prize does not encourage syncretism but rather an understanding of the benefits of diversity” (page 145).
 Where syncretism is the attempt to combine different beliefs systems, our goal should be to lift up the uniqueness of each belief system and deepen our respect for those differences, knowing well that the best part all these faces are a direct reflection of Infinity and all the verbiage and words used to describe the infinite.